 Contractual Terms and Conditions – These must be converted to the laws of a US state, for legal and commercial reasons.

 Employment – Get professional employment advice locally.
 Most US employees do not have employment contracts but employers are bound by offer-letter terms, employee manuals and other undertakings.
 Also, ensure confidentiality and IP assignment agreements with all employees are established.

 3. Tax Structuring and Compliance

-US import trends for 2015 point to high potential for Irish exporters.
-Meat imports were valued at €9.4bn which was the second fastest-growing import; while dairy went up over 40 percent to €2.8 billion.
+US import trends indicate high potential for Irish exporters.
+Meat imports were valued at €9.4bn which was the second fastest-growing import; while dairy went up over 40% to €2.8 billion.
 The US also imports pharmaceuticals worth $86.1 billion; medical and technical equipment worth $78.3 billion and organic chemicals worth $52.1 billion.
 These are all among the top 10 Irish exports by category.
 It is also a big importer in sectors such as aviation and aerospace, mechanical and electronic equipment, insurance and ICT services – all of which are growing in Ireland.

 It can be difficult for a non-US company to set up banking for its US subsidiary.
 Some banks are particularly focused on banking high-growth companies on a trans-Atlantic basis, which can help ease the process.